 My paintings seek to pick and choose from different stages in the brain’s visual processing pathways, and act as maps that invite the viewer to enter that altered state of consciousness.
 They invite the viewer as well as the artist to alter their mental state until the brain is no longer tuned to be an efficient survival machine, but an encompassing experiential tool, openly engaged with the world around and the worlds within.”

-Jason is available for commissions, portraits, a beer while discussing art and/or neuroscience, a game of Scrabble which he usually loses, and the continued use of the Oxford comma.
+Jason is available for commissions, portraits, a beer while discussing art and/or neuroscience, a game of Scrabble which he usually loses, and arguing for the continued use of the Oxford comma.